 - Leaks – An AC condenser leak will be a major problem.
 Sadly, leaks are also fairly common.
 If the unit’s refrigerant line begins to leak, the entire system will likely become inefficient.
-Leaks can occur almost anywhere, including at the connections and along the coil.
+Leaks can occur almost anywhere, including at the connections and along with the coil.
 Listen to your unit carefully.
 If you notice a hissing noise, it is highly likely you’re dealing with a leak.
-Leaks will also decrease the power of the unit and cause frost to build up on the coils.
+Leaks will also decrease the power of the unit and cause frost to build upon the coils.

 - Electrical Problems – Obviously, your condenser won’t work efficiency, if it doesn’t receive power.
 Electricity is responsible for powering the motor.
 Problems with the power source of the associated wires can stop your condenser from working or it may hinder the cooling process.
 Sadly, most ordinary homeowners may not be able to fix an electrical problem without a little professional assistance.

 - Dirt and Debris – Another thing to remember is that your condenser can be damaged by dirt and debris.
 Outside objects, such as dirt, sticks, rocks, and other debris, can get inside of the condenser and lead to major problems.
 This could lead to damage of the fan, belt, and blade.
 The best course of action will depend solely on the severity of the problem.
 It may be possible to fix it with a quick repair, but a replacement might also be required.
 Before looking at the AC condenser price and thinking about buying a replacement, you should try to find the source of the problem.
 If you get lucky, you may be able to rectify the problem with a simple repair.
 Doing so will give you the ability to save money!